-If you and your primary care provider suspect you are having heart related issues following less invasive testing, a cardiologist may recommend a cardiac catheterization (heart cath) to determine how well your heart is working and if you have disease of the heart muscle, valves, or coronary arteries.
+If you and your primary care provider suspect you are having heart-related issues after less invasive testing, a cardiologist may recommend a cardiac catheterization (heart cath) to determine how well your heart is working and if you have disease of the heart muscle, valves, or coronary arteries.
 Some conditions may be repairable during the same procedure with angioplasty or stents.

-For this procedure, you will have a specialized hospital-based care team who work together to conduct the procedure, as well as work with you to make you comfortable and informed.
-Let’s take a look at a typical cardiac cath team, their roles, and how you can take an active role in your care.
+For this procedure, you will have a specialized hospital-based care team that works together to conduct the procedure, as well as working with you to make you comfortable and informed.
+Let’s take a look at a typical cardiac cath team, its members’ roles, and how you can take an active role in your care.

-Role: As an outpatient, a member of the registration team will complete the registration and paperwork for your procedure.
+Role: For an outpatient, a member of the registration team will complete the registration and paperwork for your procedure.

-Role: Once registration is complete, a member of the pre/post recovery nurse or aid team will bring you to a room to help you prepare you for your procedure.
+Role: Once registration is complete, a member of the pre/post-recovery nurse or aid team will take you to a room to help you prepare you for your procedure.
 This includes providing a changing gown, collecting vital signs, inserting an IV, and reviewing your medications.
 After your procedure, this team member will monitor you through the recovery process and review your results, treatment plan, and post-procedure instructions.

-Tip: You probably will be asked to not eat or drink anything the day of your procedure.
-Bring an up-to-date list of medicines with you, and ask as many questions as you need before and after your procedure to make sure you understand the procedure, your recovery, and any follow up care you will need.
+Tip: You probably will be instructed not to eat or drink anything the day of your procedure.
+Bring an up-to-date list of medicines with you, and ask as many questions as you need before and after your procedure to make sure you understand the procedure, your recovery, and any follow-up care you will need.
 Consider writing down your questions before you arrive.

 Tip: Discussing treatment options, care requests, and questions with the interventional cardiologist allows you to be an active member of your care team.